secretstartups/handbook/security/access-management-policy.html.md

 For anyone hired **after** 2020-03-23: GitLab will block and reclaim team-members gitlab accounts during the offboarding process.
 The reasoning behind this is due to the case of visibility into confidential issues; if the `closed-assigned` or `participant` issues are in public projects, the former team-member will continue to have access to the closed issues and will continue to be updated and can access the confidential issues where they are a `participant`.
 For this reason, we advise team members to not utilize your work GitLab account for personal projects.

-For anyone hired **before** 2020-03-23: Upon offboarding - IT Operations will update your email address on your GitLab account to be your personal email that is on file in Workday and you will be allowed to take your account with you.
+For anyone hired **before** 2020-03-23: Upon offboarding - IT Operations will update your email address on your GitLab account to be your personal email that is on file in Workday, and you will be allowed to take your account with you.
 Please note: should you ever be rehired at GitLab, you will be required to make a new GitLab account.
 Access to all GitLab related projects and groups will be removed.

 ###  Access to all systems

-Access to all systems including gitlab accounts should be removed throughout the off boarding process to mitigate the risk of off-boarded employees retaining access to our systems and confidentail information.
-In line with our SOX requirements please refer to our [SOX ITGC Compliance HB page](https://about.gitlab.com/handbook/business-technology/it-compliance/ITGC.html) control LA.2 for additional information related to our ITGC controls.
+Access to all systems including GitLab accounts should be removed through the offboarding process to mitigate the risk of off-boarded employees retaining access to our systems and confidentail information.
+In line with our SOX requirements, please refer to our [SOX ITGC Compliance HB page](https://about.gitlab.com/handbook/business-technology/it-compliance/ITGC.html) control LA.2 for additional information related to our ITGC controls.
 ## Exceptions

 Exceptions to this procedure will be tracked as per the [Information Security Policy Exception Management Process](/handbook/security/#information-security-policy-exception-management-process).